 How many times have you heard about the purpose driven life: find your purpose and everything will come easily.
 If only it was that simple.

 Living in alignment with your purpose takes outrageous courage.
-It’s also not what you were taught growing up (in most cases).
+And in most cases, it’s also not what you were taught growing up.
 Let me explain…

 Finding your purpose is like flying to the moon.